-'''

 apt-get install libvomsapi1

-'''

 Note: Since Kilo, the keystone project deprecates Eventlet in favor of a WSGI server.
-This guide assumes that you already have a Keystone instance using the Apache HTTP server with mod_wsgi to serve Keystone requests on ports 5000 and 35357.
+This guide uses the Apache HTTP server with mod\wsgi to serve keystone requests on ports 5000 and 35357.
+By default, the keystone service still listens on ports 5000 and 35357.
+Therefore, this guide disables the keystone service.